ViaVersion/VIAaaS/README.md

 - It requires a CORS Proxy for calling Mojang APIs, which may make Mojang see that as suspicious and block your account password if the IP address seems suspect.
 - Account credentials aren't sent to VIAaaS instance, though it's intermediated by CORS Proxy.
-- The web page receives and validates a the session hash from VIAaaS instance.
+- The web page receives and validates the session hash from VIAaaS instance.

 ## Setting up server instance